 For comfortable temperatures and blue skies, I suggest visiting in the early fall and late spring.
 September and October are a safe bet because temperatures will be comfortable.

 The spring months (April, May and early June) are also a good time to go, but there’s a higher chance of rain.
-Don’t let that deter you though, the hills change color after it rains.
+Don’t let that deter you though, the hills are more vibrant after the rain.
 The vividness is hard to beat!
-Plus, you may ever see wildflowers (May is a great month for flowers).
+Plus, you may even see wildflowers (May is a great month for flowers).

 Based on personal experience, I suggest avoiding the summer months (June thru August) because it gets very hot, which makes it hard to explore the area.

-Likewise, try to visit the Painted Hills during sunrise or sunset — the colors truly come alive when the lights fills (and leaves) the valley.
+Likewise, if your schedule allows, plan on visiting the Painted Hills during sunrise or sunset.
+The colors truly come alive when the light fills (and leaves) the valley.
 It’s definitely worth the effort.

 - Difficulty Level: Easy